reactjs/React.NET/site/jekyll/getting-started/download.md

 2. Reference React.dll and React.Mvc4.dll (if using MVC 4) in your Web
    Application project

-Your first build always needs to be done using the build script (build.bat) as this generates a few files required by the build (such as `SharedAssemblyVersionInfo.cs`).
+Your first build always needs to be done using the build script (`dev-build.bat`) as this generates a few files required by the build (such as `SharedAssemblyVersionInfo.cs`).
 Once this build is completed, you can open `React.sln` in Visual Studio and compile directly from Visual Studio.